Scooby-Doo: CBS years (1969–76)

-Every episode of the original Scooby-Doo format contains a penultimate scene in which the heroes unmask the seemingly supernatural antagonist to reveal a real person in a costume, as in this scene from "Nowhere to Hyde", an episode of Scooby-Doo, Where Are You! originally aired on CBS on September 12, 1970.
+Every episode of the original Scooby-Doo format contains a penultimate scene in which the heroes unmask the seemingly supernatural antagonist to reveal a real person in a costume, as in this scene from "Nowhere to Hyde", an episode of Scooby-Doo, Where Are You!, originally aired on CBS on September 12, 1970.

 Scooby-Doo, Where Are You!

-The first episode of Scooby-Doo, Where Are You!
-"What a Night for a Knight" debuted on the CBS network Saturday, September 13, 1969, at 10:30 AM Eastern Time.
+The first episode of Scooby-Doo, Where Are You!, "What a Night for a Knight", debuted on the CBS network Saturday, September 13, 1969, at 10:30 AM Eastern Time.
 The original voice cast featured Don Messick as Scooby-Doo, Casey Kasem as Shaggy, Frank Welker as Fred, actress Nicole Jaffe as Velma, and Indira Stefanianna as Daphne.
 Scooby's speech patterns closely resembled an earlier cartoon dog, Astro from The Jetsons (1962–63), also voiced by Messick.
 Seventeen episodes of Scooby-Doo Where Are You! were produced in 1969–70.
 The series theme song was written by David Mook and Ben Raleigh, and performed by Larry Marks.

-Each of these episodes features Scooby and the four teenage members of Mystery, Inc.—Fred, Shaggy, Daphne, and Velma—arriving at a location in the Mystery Machine, a van painted with psychedelic colors and flower power imagery.
+Each of these episodes features Scooby and the four teenage members of Mystery, Inc.: Fred, Shaggy, Daphne, and Velma, arriving at a location in the Mystery Machine, a van painted with psychedelic colors and flower power imagery.
 Encountering a purportedly supernatural monster terrorizing the local populace, such as a ghost, they decide to investigate.
 The kids split up to look for clues and suspects, while being chased at turns by the monster.
 Eventually, the kids come to realize the paranormal activity is actually an elaborate hoax, and—often with the help of a Rube Goldberg-like trap designed by Fred—they capture the creature suit-wearing villain and unmask him or her.
-Revealed usually as a flesh and blood crook who used the costume to cover up their crimes, the villain is arrested and taken to jail, often with the catchphrase "if it weren't for those pesky/meddling kids".
+Revealed usually as a flesh and blood crook who used the costume to cover up their crimes, the villain is arrested and taken to jail, often with the catchphrase "if it weren't for those pesky/meddling kids!".
 A few times though, the "villain" turns out to be innocent, such as a haywire robot or the owner disguised to scare away thieves.
+However, in all cases, the 'supernatural' element of the mystery was revealed to be phony -- in the end, there were no actual ghosts or monsters featured on the show.